Splitting and connecting singlets in atomic quantum circuits

 Changing the gate composition of quantum circuits leads to additional contributions to the multi-frequency STOs.
 For instance, Fig.~\ref{fig:4}(b) shows the time trace for a situation with two parallel $({\text{\sc swap}})^2$ gates, at the third and fourth position in the sequence.
 The process involving a single reflection at $N_{\text{cyc}}=3$ or 4 results in two major contributions to the STO signal, corresponding to $s=6$ and $s=8$ lattice sites.
 The process involving multiple reflections gives rise to signals at $s=1, 3, 4$, etc. In addition, we implement a quantum circuit consisting solely of $({\text{\sc swap}})^2$ gates.
 In this configuration, neighbouring singlets are constraining each other, generally resulting in small separations.
 The time trace [Fig.~\ref{fig:4}(c)] and the fitted amplitudes $A_{s}$ [Fig.~\ref{fig:4}(f)] confirm that the multi-frequency STO is dominated by low-frequency components, corresponding to small values of $s$.
 The remaining fraction of singlets separated by $s=11$ lattice sites can be attributed to low-density regions near the edges of the system and imperfections in the gate operations.
 The striking revival feature in the all-$({\text{\sc swap}})^2$ time trace [Fig.~\ref{fig:4}(c)] shows the harmonicity of the frequencies and their phase coherence.
 Considering that the signal is contributed by more than ten thousand individual entangled pairs, such phase coherence highlights the potential of topological pumping for scaling up quantum circuits.

 In conclusion, we have experimentally achieved high-fidelity shuttle operations of fermionic singlets using topological pumping in an optical lattice.
 Both motional ground-state coherence and the entanglement in the spin sector remain preserved during pumping, enabling us to transport entangled atoms together or separate them by tens of lattice sites.
 Utilising superexchange interactions, we further realise two-qubit {\sc $($swap$)^\alpha$} gates, facilitating programmable quantum circuits and connecting distant singlet pairs.
+Our platform is compatible with single-atom control techniques such as optical tweezers, enabling flexible operations including local spin flips and orbital inversion via gapless edge modes~\cite{zhu_reversal_2024}.
+These capabilities allow reconfigurable atom trajectories and support more complex, adaptable gate sequences.
 Compared to other platforms targeting universal quantum computation, neutral atoms in lattices have a natural advantage in terms of power utilisation, atomic qubit density, scalability, and the ability to perform parallel operations.
 By improving the connectivity in optical lattices using topological pumping, our work opens up new possibilities for quantum information processing based on atoms and molecules.
 This includes applications in fermionic quantum computing~\cite{bravyi_fermionic_2002,gonzalez-cuadra_fermionic_2023}, symmetry-protected operations~\cite{freedman_symmetry_2021,rudolph_two-qubit_2023}, singlet-triplet qubits~\cite{petta_coherent_2005}, as well as computing based on quantum walks~\cite{young_atomic_2024,childs_universal_2013}.\\